-The Civil Aviation (Approved Maintenance Organisation) Regulations, 2020
+The Civil Aviation (Approved Maintenance Organisations) Regulations, 2022

-(Made under sections 34(2) and 61 of the Civil Aviation Authority Act, Cap.
+(Under sections 34(2) and 61 of the Civil Aviation Authority Act, Cap.
 354)

-IN EXERCISE of the powers conferred upon the Minister by sections 34(2) and 61 of the Civil Aviation Authority Act, Cap.
-354, and on the recommendation of the Civil Aviation Authority, these Regulations are made this 5th day of February, 2020.
+IN EXERCISE of the powers conferred upon the Minister by sections 34(2) and 61 of the Civil Aviation Authority Act, and on the recommendation of the Uganda Civil Aviation Authority, these Regulations are made this 27th day of June, 2022.